ansible/ansible/docsite/rst/patterns.rst

     webservers:!$excluded:&$required

-Individual host names (or IPs), but not groups, can also be referenced using wildcards::
+Individual host names, IPs and groups, can also be referenced using wildcards::

     *.example.com